 Step 4.
 In the box “Type a name for this shortcut,” type a proper name such as “Administrative Control Panel.”

 Step 5.
 Click the

-Once you complete the above steps, you will see a shortcut icon of the Control Panel on the desktop with a name you typed above step 4.
-For my example, we have created a desktop shortcut of Control Panel named “Administrative Control Panel.”
+Once you complete the above steps, you will see a shortcut icon of the Control Panel on the desktop with the name you typed above step 4.
+For my example, we have created a desktop shortcut for Control Panel named “Administrative Control Panel.”

 Step 6.
 Perform a right-click on the Control Panel shortcut and select “Run as administrator” to open the Control Panel with administrative privilege.